-The apprenticeship levy has been introduced by the government and as of April, 6th 2017 all employers with an annual wage bill of £3 million plus will pay into the levy, to invest in apprenticeships.
+The apprenticeship levy was introduced by the government on April, 6th 2017.
+All employers with an annual wage bill of £3 million plus will pay into the levy, to invest in apprenticeships.

 The Levy is paid directly via PAYE to HMRC and the funds will expire after 24 months, meaning this is a use-it-or-lose-it scenario for the levy funding.

 It is possible for employers to top-up their levy funds if they wished to put additional candidates through apprenticeship programmes over and above their levy contributions.

 From January 2020 SMEs who are not paying into the apprenticeship levy can now access co-investment funding by the same online system as levy-paying employers.
 This means that you can choose from the full list of training providers and 95% of the funding for the training and assessment of your apprentice(not salary) will be paid by the Government with your business contributing the remaining 5%.

 To register to reserve your funding and select your training provider please use this link to the Government’s website:

 Funding can be reserved for up to three months and will cover 95% of the cost to train up to three Apprentices.

 Find out more about the apprenticeship levy and other funding for businesses via the below links:

 If you would like further information on how this affects your business, you can contact the apprenticeship employer helpline via email (email@example.com) or on 08000 150 600 or speak to one of Professional Academy’s business development team who would be happy to help.